armory/docs/content/en/docs/installation/system-requirements.md

 > This section defines where you can run Armory Enterprise, not where you can deploy your applications.
 For information about where you can deploy applications to, see the [Product Compatibility Matrix]({{< ref "armory-enterprise-matrix#deployment-targets" >}}).

 Armory Enterprise can be installed on any [certified Kubernetes cluster](https://www.cncf.io/certification/software-conformance/).
+Armory does not produce marketplace specific images that can be used by different certified Kubernetes offerings.
+The cluster needs to run one of the following supported versions:

 * **Minimum version**: 1.16
 * **Maximum version**: 1.20
 <!-- track EKS versions -->
 To install Armory Enterprise, use the Armory Operator (a Kubernetes operator).
 Note that you must be able to apply Kubernetes manifests, either directly using `kubectl` commands from your machine or another method.

-Armory does not produce marketplace specific images that can be used by different certified Kubernetes offerings.

 ## Browsers